jeremy90307/jeremy90307/README.md

 ## Hi there 👋
+Hello, I'm Tasi Zhong Han.
+I enjoy learning and taking on challenges.
+I excelled at building relationships and expanding my connections during my undergraduate years.
+I am now a second-year master's student, committed to self-improvement.
+I have a passion for embedded systems and spend my free time learning more about them.
 <!--
 **jeremy90307/jeremy90307** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.